-- A. Each employee who is absent from work by reason of the illness or injury of a member of the employee's immediate family, and who has accrued unused 100% or 75% sick leave, shall be allowed a leave of absence with pay at the appropriate pay rate (100%, or 75%) not to exceed in the aggregate 96 hours in any one calendar year.
-As used in this Article the term "calendar year" shall mean the period commencing on the first day of the payroll period during which January 1st occurs and ending on the day immediately preceding the first day of the payroll period during which the next January 1st occurs. - B. Each employee shall furnish, if required by the Chief of Police, satisfactory proof from a health care provider which shall include the necessity for the absence and an expected date of return to duty.
+- A. Each employee who is absent from work by reason of the illness or injury of a member of the employee's immediate family, or designated person and who has accrued unused 100% or 75% sick leave, shall be allowed a leave of absence with pay at the appropriate pay rate (100%, or 75%) not to exceed in the aggregate 120 hours in any one calendar year.
+As used in this Article the term "calendar year" shall mean the period commencing on the first day of the payroll period during which January 1st occurs and ending on the day immediately preceding the first day of the payroll period during which the next January 1st occurs. - B. After the first 48 hours of sick leave usage in a calendar year, each employee shall furnish, if required by the Chief of Police, satisfactory proof from a health care provider which shall include the necessity for the absence and an expected date of return to duty.
 The request for proof by the Department shall not be arbitrary or capricious, and must be based on articulable facts. - C. "Immediate family" shall include the father, mother, father-in-law, mother-in- law, brother, sister, spouse, child, grandparent, stepparent, stepchild, foster child, grandchild, or other minor dependent or any household member (any person residing in the immediate household of the employee at the time of illness or injury).
 The definition of "immediate family" shall also include the domestic partner of an employee and the following relatives of an employee's domestic partner: child, grandchild, mother, father. - D. Any employee claiming a domestic partner for purposes of this Article shall complete a confidential affidavit to be filed in the Employee Benefits Office, Personnel Department, which shall be signed by the City employee and the domestic partner, declaring the existence of a domestic partnership.
 No affidavit is required to secure family illness benefits arising from the illness or injury of a household member.